Gomezrbz/Data-Scientist-with-R/Introduction_To_R.md

 In its most basic form, R can be used as a simple calculator.
 Consider the following arithmetic operators:

-Addition: +
+- Addition: +

-Subtraction: -
+- Subtraction: -

-Multiplication: *
+- Multiplication: *

-Division: /
+- Division: /

-Exponentiation: ^
+-Exponentiation: ^

-Modulo: %%
+- Modulo: %%

 The last two might need some explaining: